theZackD/zacklang/README.md

 - Reduces branch overhead in generated code
 - C API support for integration with external tools
 - Thoroughly tested with a variety of control flow patterns

+### 3. Jump Threading (Analysis Phase) [x]

+- Identifies redundant jumps that can be bypassed
+- Analyzes blocks that only contain jumps to determine if they can be eliminated
+- Validates safety of jump threading transformations
+- Detects opportunities for control flow optimization
+- Prevents unsafe transformations in the presence of PHI nodes
+- Thoroughly tested with various control flow patterns

 ## License